djbpitt/repertorium/documentation/sustainability.md

 * **Your desired level of sustainability practices (as a goal to be achieved within the next three years).** Level 3.
 * **The resources and actions that will be required to meet your desired level.** Complete migration from Dropbox to GitHub to consolidate resource locations.

-## Module C3: File Formats & Metadata
+## Module C3: File formats and metadata

 ### File formats